-One key differentiation between our Master's Entry program and other programs that prepare you to become a nurse is how we conduct our clinical training.
-All of our clinical education is precepted on a 1:1 model (one student with one nurse) thoughout the program -- over 1000 hours in all.
-This is more clinical 1:1 experience than any other program in the country that prepares youu to become a nurse.
-This is a key component of our Master's Entry program and is one of our strongest elements.
+One key differentiation between our master's entry program and other nurse-education programs is how we conduct our clinical training.
+All of our clinical education is precepted on a 1:1 model (one student with one nurse) thoughout the master's entry CNL program -- over 1000 hours in all.
+This is more clinical one-on-one experience than any other program in the country that prepares you to become a nurse.

 This CNL program educates individuals to provide leadership at the point of care.
 The school admits students each summer into a 24-month, full-time program leading to a master of science in nursing.
 The CNL is an advanced nursing generalist, and will be prepared to direct care at the unit level.
 This could be direct care in an inpatient hospital unit, in an outpatient environment, or in a public or community health setting.

 CNL graduates are prepared to collect and evaluate patient outcomes, assess cohort risk, and use decision-making authority to change care plans when necessary.
 The CNL will function as part of an interdisciplinary team by communicating, planning, and implementing care directly with other health care professionals, including physicians, pharmacists, social workers, and advanced practice nurses.